top of page

 stonehenge restrictions fences

-I suggest the spiritual feel of the place was somewhat diminished in light of the restrictions in place.
+I'd suggest the spiritual feel was somewhat diminished in light of the restrictions in place.
 We met another couple there who were similarly disheartened; on the positive side at least, the whole experience ultimately led to me writing this article.
-I told them about our next destination, and all about Spiritual England of course, and I hope they decided to check it out!
+I also told them about our next destination, and all about Spiritual England of course, and I hope they decided to check it out!

 Woodhenge